Torque converter: Theory of operation

 Torque converter equations of motion are governed by Leonhard Euler's eighteenth century turbomachine equation:

 The equation expands to include the fifth power of radius; as a result, torque converter properties are very dependent on the size of the device.

+Mathematical formulations for the torque converter are available from several authors.

+Hrovat derived the equations of the pump, turbine, stator, and conservation of energy.
+Four first-order differential equations can define the performance of the torque converter.